Luke100000/LuaT/README.md

 Which gets resolved to their respective `---@param`, `---@type`, and `---@return`'s.

-To avoid false detections, only locals and non-nested dot notation is supported.
+To avoid false detections, only locals and non-nested, single assignment dot notation is supported.

 Globals are not supported (you should not use many anyway), and neither are nested definitions (`a.b.c`) or table indexing `a["b"]`.